s603122001/Simple-Sound-Textures-Synthesize/README.md

-# Simple Sound Texture Synthesize
+# Simple Sound Textures Synthesize

 Using statistic methods to synthesize sound of textures in python.